Crown-Commercial-Service/ccs-scale-agreements-service/README.md

 # SCALE project Agreements Java microservice.

-This is a mock implementation that conforms to v0.0.4 of the [Agreements Open API specification] (https://github.com/Crown-Commercial-Service/ccs-scale-api-definitions/blob/master/agreements/agreements-service.yaml).
+This is the implementation of the Agreements Service [Open API specification](https://github.com/Crown-Commercial-Service/ccs-scale-api-definitions/blob/master/agreements/agreements-service.yaml).

-It uses hard coded data - that is an approximation of the actual data (actual data is not yet available).
+It is deployed as part of the Terraform AWS environment provisioning scripts in [ccs-scale-infra-services-shared](https://github.com/Crown-Commercial-Service/ccs-scale-infra-services-shared).

+CodeBuild project(s) exist in the Management account to build from source and deploy as a Docker image to ECR.